Faculty Research Connections Profile

-Dean Muller is author of Ecology and the Architectural Imagination (Routledge, 2014) and his latest book project, Blue Architectures: Water, Design, and Environmental Futures, published by The University of Texas Press in May 2022.
+Dean Muller is author of Ecology and the Architectural Imagination (Routledge, 2014) and his latest book project, Blue Architecture: Water, Design, and Environmental Futures, published by The University of Texas Press in May 2022.
 In the past five years, he has worked on projects marrying water infrastructure, architecture, and urban design in Egypt, Tanzania, and the Madeira Islands.

 EXPLORE HIS RECENT WORK

-Muller's new book Blue Architectures: Water, Design, and Environmental Futures was released in May 2022.
+Muller's new book Blue Architecture: Water, Design, and Environmental Futures was released in May 2022.
 When it comes to water, the architectural design community is working at a level of sophistication and innovation that is about a generation behind where they are with energy.